dinomite/talks/kotlin/kotlin.md

 val firstString = listOfStrings[0]
 ```

-^The compiler can infer types
+^But the Kotlin compiler can infer types (Java 10 can do this, too)

 ---